 Sophie is a French national and graduate of University of Rouen and IFI Business School, France.

 Following her PGCE in French, at the University of Surrey in 1995-6, she spent 12 years teaching in the maintained sector, latterly as Head of Modern Language at Reading Girls School.
 Later Sophie became the MFL lead teacher for the Secondary National Strategy in 2006 for the Reading LEA.

 Sophie joined Wellington College in 2008 as Head of French with responsibilities for the introduction of the IB and the Middle Years Programme with the MFL department.
 In her role at Wellington College she was engaged in 2013 to co-author Hodder Education's first IB French textbook for the UK, US and international markets.

 Some of Sophie's skills include being OFSTED trained and an accredited Coach.
 She has demonstrated and shared best practice across the spectrum of the maintained sector schools, including 'failing' schools in special measures and two of the UK's top performing grammar schools.
 In addition she has supported graduate trainees and NQT development within her department and those of other network schools.
 Some of this support has included off-site meetings at Oxford Brooke's and Reading universities.

-SLE Designation December 2013 in Leadership of Continuing Professional Development, Initial Teacher Training and Newly Qualified Teacher Development.
+SLE (December 2013) Specialism: Leadership & Management of CPD, Initial Teacher Training and Newly Qualified Teacher Development.